 What is the sphenoid bone?

-The sphenoid bone is one of seven bones that forms the base of the cranium.
+The sphenoid bone is one of seven bones that form the cranium base.
 It looks like a small butterfly with its wings extended.
 The ligaments to the sphenoid bone can ossify.

 Why is a fracture of the sphenoid bone so serious?

-Our brains have a strong structure of bones to protect it.
+Our brains have a strong structure of bones to protect them.
 Any type of fracture to the skull is dangerous and can cause swelling.
 It is also important to keep in the mind that to suffer a sphenoid bone fracture the patient most likely had a significant blow to the head.
-We see these in automobile accidents and sometimes in slip and fall cases.
+We see these in automobile accidents and sometimes in slip-and-fall cases.
 If you have suffered that strong an impact to the head that your sphenoid bone is fractured, you have likely suffered a head trauma that puts you at significant risk of severe injury or death.

 How is a sphenoid bone fracture diagnosed?